metamn/react/content/blog/on-design-systems-3/index.md

 APIs bind together standalone parts of a software system &mdash; in our case HTML, CSS and Javascript &mdash; in a programmable way.

-The higher the programmability of the bindings, the better the quality and scalability of the system.
+The higher the programmability of the bindings &mdash; based on API &mdash; the better the quality and scalability of the system.

 ## Template- and Component-based UI frameworks